gittogethers/venues/README.md

 # GitTogethers Collaboration Proposal

 Powered by GitHub and led by community experts, GitTogethers are developer meetups where we cover latest technology topics around AI, Open Source, and Security.

-We invite you to collaborate with us for these gatherings for developers in [Bengaluru](https://www.meetup.com/gittogether-bengaluru), [Delhi NCR](https://www.meetup.com/gittogether-delhi), [Hyderabad](https://www.meetup.com/gittogether-hyderabad) and [Mumbai](https://www.meetup.com/gittogether-mumbai).
+We invite you to collaborate with us for these exclusive gatherings for developers.

 ![image](https://github.com/user-attachments/assets/55a01c3b-fd6a-4f99-8f7b-6b41a726ca24)
 [GitTogether Bengaluru February 2025 Meetup](https://www.meetup.com/gittogether-bengaluru/events/306010406/) hosted at JFrog Bengaluru.